AvramRobert/buccaneer/docs/documentation.md

   print
 ```
 Should you however want to perhaps modify the result before printing,
-then the `fold` allows you directly handle the result of an interpretation.
+then the `fold` gives you direct control over the result of an interpretation.

 ### Creating a command line interface
 Now that we have commands and know how to run them, it is time to define a complete interface.